The Handy Bt Trait table is a corn farmer's best friend.

 As the table has expanded along with the market for Bt corn, its use has changed, as well, DiFonzo notes.

 "It used to be all about the refuges -- which trait requires what refuge, and what happens to refuge requirements if they're stacked," DiFonzo recalled.
 But with the advent of refuge-in-a-bag corn products, the focus has shifted again.

 DiFonzo's updates now mostly focus on adding evidence of Bt-resistance, which is stored in a companion product, Citations for resistance statements in the Trait Table.
 Last year, she added the industry's first new insect-tolerant trait in more than half a decade -- Bayer's RNA-interference (RNAi) trait, SmartStax PRO, targeting western corn rootworm.

-So, feel free to snag the latest chart as your personal corn cheat sheet (see For More Information below), and never get confused about what's in your corn hybrid again.
+So, feel free to snag the latest chart as your personal corn cheat sheet at the link below, and never get confused about what's in your corn hybrid again.

 For More Information:

 Editor's Note: This is the fourth of the stories in our special It Starts With Seed series.
 Next in the series: A look at the opportunities, and extra work, from growing seed.